Photosynq/PhotosynQ-Documentation/docs/protocols/user-interaction.md

 # User Interaction

 Protocols allow different types of user interactions.
-In the previous chapter the open and close state of the MultispeQ's leaf clamp was used to control the [Protocol Flow](./flow-control.md) the protocol start and/or resume after a break during a running Protocol.
-The commands `alert` and `prompt` allow to control the flow as well as provide additional information and even allow additional user input that is available to the Protocol Macro.
+In the previous chapter the open and close state of the MultispeQ's leaf clamp was used to control the [Protocol Flow](./flow-control.md) including the protocol start and/or resume after a break during a running Protocol.
+The commands `alert` and `prompt` allow to control the flow as well, using the Application instead of the MultispeQ's leaf clamp.
+The resulting popup dialogs can provide additional information and even allow for user input that is available to the Protocol's Macro after the measurement is done.

 ::: warning Note
 Currently `alert` and `prompt` are only supported by the Desktop Application!